harsh159357/android_client_php_backend/README.md

     private $user = 'your_user_name';
     private $db = 'your_database';
     private $pass = 'your_password';
->- Not Interested in doing above steps just clone this repo and use it as it is already hosted on Free Web Host Hostinger [hafinse](https://hafinse.pe.hu)
+>- Not Interested in doing above steps just clone this repo and use it as it is already hosted on Free Web Host 000webhost [hafinse](https://hafinse.000webhostapp.com)

 **Things Implemented**